novasntnl/cybersecurity-journey/README.md

 ## 🧠 Policy Awareness

 - [x] Aware of lateral movement risks from unsafe browsing
-- [x] Educated household member (partner) on secure practices
+- [x] Educated household members on secure practices
-- [x] Explored guest network isolation (not possible on Telenet)
+- [x] Explored guest network isolation
 - [x] Planning to add second router for guest VLAN

 ---

 ## 🧭 Next Steps

-- [ ] Publish results as a visual post on LinkedIn
+- [ ] Publish results as a visual post on LinkedIn and Youtube
 - [ ] Continue training on TryHackMe Blue Team path
 - [ ] Build public portfolio on GitHub
 - [ ] Prep for Fortinet NSE and Google Cybersecurity certs